junyanz/pytorch-CycleGAN-and-pix2pix/README.md

 The code was written by [Jun-Yan Zhu](https://github.com/junyanz) and [Taesung Park](https://github.com/taesungp), and supported by [Tongzhou Wang](https://github.com/SsnL).

 This PyTorch implementation produces results comparable to or better than our original Torch software.
-If you would like to reproduce the same results as in the papers, check out the original [CycleGAN Torch](https://github.com/junyanz/CycleGAN) and [pix2pix Torch](https://github.com/phillipi/pix2pix) code
+If you would like to reproduce the same results as in the papers, check out the original [CycleGAN Torch](https://github.com/junyanz/CycleGAN) and [pix2pix Torch](https://github.com/phillipi/pix2pix) code in Lua/Torch.

-**Note**: The current software works well with PyTorch 0.41+.
+**Note**: The current software works well with PyTorch 1.4.
 Check out the older [branch](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/tree/pytorch0.3.1) that supports PyTorch 0.1-0.3.

 You may find useful information in [training/test tips](docs/tips.md) and [frequently asked questions](docs/qa.md).
 To implement custom models and datasets, check out our [templates](#custom-model-and-dataset).
 To help users better understand and adapt our codebase, we provide an [overview](docs/overview.md) of the code structure of this repository.